NoushinN/noushinn.github.io/about.md

 In 2018, Dr. Nabavi joined the civil service as a data science and science policy fellow and later an economist.
 She uses health data to support evidence-based decision making and is interested in developing reproducible and applicable algorithms and metrices to solve challenging and complex problems.

-In her free time, she dabbles in the arts from photography and painting to writing and dancing.